× FreshBooks App Logo

 What is the LLC Default Tax Classification?

-The LLC pays income tax differently based on the ownership structure and the type.
+The LLC pays income tax based on the ownership structure and the business type.
 The owner of an LLC is referred to as a member.
-If an LLC has one member, it’s known as a single-member LLC.
-Apart from individual members, the LLC can be owned by a corporation, an S-Corporation, a trust, and another LLC.
+If an LLC has 1 member, itā€™s known as a single-member LLC.
+Limited Liability Companies can also be owned by a corporation, a trust, and another LLC.

-LLCs are classified as “pass-through” entities for tax reasons, meaning the business profits and losses will flow through to the personal tax return of each member.
+LLCs are usually classified as ā€œpass-throughā€ entities for tax reasons, meaning the business profits and losses will flow through to the personal tax return of each member.
+Thatā€™s the case even if the LLC is structured as a S Corporation.

 What Taxes Does an LLC Pay?